JanisJIvdris/Mikrotik/README.md

 - Task status summaries to track progress at a glance
 - Customizable filters to focus on relevant tasks
 - Project selector for quick navigation between different projects

+# Troubleshooting & Setup Clarifications

+- **Database Initialization Failures:** If the database fails to initialize (e.g., due to misconfigured environment variables or schema errors), the backend will log a critical error and exit (fail-fast).
+  - Check container logs with `docker-compose logs app` to diagnose the issue.
+  - Verify that the `.env` and `.env.test` files have the correct values.
+  - The backend health check (via the `/health` endpoint) ensures that the backend is marked as healthy only if it is fully initialized.
+- **Service Health Checks:** Docker Compose uses health checks to ensure:
+  - The PostgreSQL container is ready before the backend starts (using `pg_isready`).
+  - The backend responds on the `/health` endpoint before the frontend starts.
+If a service fails its health check, dependent services will not start, preventing the website from running in a partially initialized state.

 ## Future Improvements